 She was previously Senior Protection Associate at the UN Refugee Agency (UNHCR) in London where she advised the UK government on improvements to its asylum procedures in line with international law, and where she led UNHCR UK’s work on statelessness and child protection.
 Lucy has also worked for Freedom from Torture, The Children’s Society and Asylum Aid.
 She holds a Master’s Degree from the Human Rights Consortium, University of London.

 Barrister at Garden Court Chambers.

 Raza was called to the Bar in 2009 and has a wide public law practise, with an emphasis on refugee law and human rights at Garden Court Chambers.
 He specialises in challenges to state policy, deprivation of liberty, and appellate work concerning international protection and national security matters in the Special Immigration Appeals Commission.

 Legal Researcher at Garden Court Chambers.

 David is a former barrister who practised from 2014-2018 specialising in immigration and asylum law.
 He is now a legal researcher at Garden Court Chambers.
 He is a contributor to Macdonald’s Immigration Law and Practice (first and second supplements to the ninth edition) and Butterworths Immigration Law Service, and has published journal articles in Judicial Review and Legal Action.
 He has a particular interest in asylum claims by Albanian children and young people and has delivered training and published materials on this subject.

-Jo Pettitt (Founding trustee, 2016-2020), former Head of Research and Survivor Activism at Freedom from Torture, now freelance research professional.
+Jo Pettitt (Founding trustee, 2016-2020), former Head of Research and Survivor Activism at Freedom from Torture, now freelance research consultant.